Voices of Defiance: Soviet Jewry and the Refuseniks

 • This panel will bring together American activists who played key roles in the Soviet Jewry movement.
 Demonstrating transnational solidarity through coordination with Refuseniks, aid travel to the USSR, and organizing pressure campaigns against US politicians, these leaders played an outsized role in amplifying the cause of Soviet Jews and setting a powerful precedent for grassroots activism in human rights movements globally.

-• Details: Catered kosher lunch in the sculpture garden with fireside and fountain-side seating
+• Details: Kosher food trucks in the sculpture garden with fireside and fountain-side seating

 • Location: Victor Family Garden Terrace